 Visitors are spoiled for choice when it comes to museums in Mexico City.
 In fact it's one of the world cities with the greatest number of museums, and whether you're interested in art, history, culture or archaeology, you'll find something that's sure to be of interest.
 One outstanding museum with two separate locations is the Museo Soumaya.
-This private art museum, owned by the Carlos Slim Foundation and filled with the telecommunications mogul's private collection, is best known for its modern, innovative architecture at the Plaza Carso location in the Nuevo Polanco area.
+This private art museum, owned and managed by the Carlos Slim Foundation and filled with the telecommunications mogul's private collection, is best known for its modern, innovative architecture at the Plaza Carso location in the Nuevo Polanco area.

 The museum is named after Slim's late wife, Soumaya, who passed away in 1999.